-Quality assurance and quality control (QA/QC) measures will be applied during the monitoring events outlined in Sections 2.3.1, 2.3.2, and 2.3.3.
+QA/QC measures will be applied during the monitoring events outlined in Sections 2.3.1, 2.3.2, and 2.3.3 and for documentation and reporting of water and sediment quality results (Section 2.5).
 The field sampler shall follow the Protocols Manual for Water Quality Sampling in Canada (CCME 2011) and the Standard Methods for Examination of Water and Wastewater (APHA, n.d.).
 The QA/QC measures will include: